 Treatments on the Horizon

-Some clinical trials underway to look at new treatments for C3 glomerulopathy.
+Clinical trials are underway to look at new treatments for C3 glomerulopathy.
 A few treatments currently in trials are:

-Avacopan.
-This drug is already FDA-approved to treat other conditions.
-In C3 glomerulopathy, research shows that it can slow the progression of the disease.
+Avacopan and Iptacopan.
+These complement inhibitors are already FDA-approved to treat other conditions.
+In C3 glomerulopathy, research shows that they can slow the progression of the disease.

 Daratumumab.
 This drug has worked well in people with multiple myeloma, a blood cancer that involves abnormal protein production.
 Researchers believe it could help some people with C3 glomerulopathy, too, since for some people, the disease also starts with a protein problem.